Zhang Shuai: 2020–21: French Open singles 4th round, US Open & WTA 1000 doubles titles

-She reached the fourth round of the 2020 French Open for the first time in her career where she lost to seventh seed Petra Kvitová.
+She reached the fourth round of the French Open for the first time in her career where she lost to seventh seed Petra Kvitová.

-She won the WTA 1000 in Cincinnati and the US Open titles in doubles, partnering Sam Stosur.
+She won the WTA 1000 Cincinnati Open and the US Open titles in doubles, partnering Sam Stosur.

 She finished the year ranked No. 8 in doubles, the highest ranking and year-end finish of her career.